 Anything that disrupts or dilutes our communion with God impedes our access to true contentment.
 This includes personal unrighteousness.

-Experiencing God’s natural contentment requires us to do our best to abide by the principles and precepts he presents in the Bible.
+Experiencing God’s natural contentment requires us to do our best to abide by the principles and precepts he sets forth in the Bible.

 But God knows we are imperfect.
 He does not deem us unworthy of further communion when we sin.

-However, each time we sin—in either our heart or behavior—we must realign ourselves with God morally to restore our communion with him and regain access to his natural contentment.
+However, each time we sin—in our heart or in our behavior—we must realign ourselves morally with God to restore our communion with him and regain access to his natural contentment.

 We restore our alignment with God by confessing our transgressions, accepting his forgiveness, asking him to help us live righteously, and resuming our efforts to walk in harmony with him.